ShahadAltuwijry/W08D3/README.md

+# To Do CRUD operation

+In this project we worked on making the basic codes of a full To Do list CRUD opration, plus registration & loging in.
+There's two roles for registration:

+- Admin.
+- User.

+  both roles can create, read, update and delete their own added Tasks.
+  Whats differante about this project is that Admins can see all Users data (<ins>user data</ins> ***not*** tasks) and can also Delete any user using the UserId.

 # Registration & login Authentication

 This project will help you set the basic steps for authenticating users securely useing:

 - json web token
 - bcrypt.